Isaiah 53: Wisdom of Solomon (1st century CE)

 The wicked condemn the righteous man to a shameful death in Wis.
 2:20.
 At the final judgment, the wicked “will be amazed” (ekstēsontai) at the unexpected salvation of the righteous man (Wis.
 5:2), just as Isaiah's many “will be amazed” (ekstēsontai) at the Servant (Isa.
 52:14).
 Moreover, Wisdom's “we” confess, “it was we who strayed (eplanēthēmen) from the way (hodos) of truth” (Wis.
 5:6), just as Isaiah's “we” confess, “All we like sheep have gone astray (eplanēthēmen), each … in his own way (hodos)” (Isa.
 53:6).
 Both groups realize an error in their thinking and the correct alternative.

 Although the servant is called a "son of God" who calls God his "father" (Wisdom 2:16–18), the passage does not give any indication that an individual messianic or salvific figure is in view.
 Bailey comments, "There is no vicarious suffering or sin-bearing of Wisdom's righteous man on behalf of sinners."
 Wisdom 3:1 says, with an emphasis on the plural, "Righteous souls are in the hand of God, and torment will never touch them."
 Thus, it would appear that the singular "righteous man" in Wisdom stands as a paradigm for the way the wicked often treat righteous individuals within Israel.
 The individual represents the pattern of the righteous within the nation, rather than being a singular individual with a unique experience in the nation.

 Patristic sources (1st through 5th centuries CE)

 Isaiah 53 was extensively quoted and applied to Jesus by the church fathers.
 Patristic quotations and allusions to the chapter are innumerable.
 This section will highlight various important witnesses to the patristic and Jewish views of the chapter as reported in patristic sources.

 The earliest example outside the New Testament may be found in 1 Clement 16, circa 95 CE.
-Another early example is Barnabas 5:2, circa 100 CE.
+Another early example is the Epistle of Barnabas 5:2, circa 100 CE.
 Irenaeus quotes it of Christ in Against Heresies 2.28.5, and Tertullian in Adversus Judaeos 10.